dhwanil05/SUMMER-INTERNSHIP-/README.md

  https://github.com/dhwanil05/summer-Internship/tree/main/Summer-Internship/task-3

-# Week-4 Connect-4 Game
+# Week-4 MAZE Game
-This project is a browser-based implementation of the classic Connect-4 game using HTML, CSS, and JavaScript.
-Connect-4 is a two-player connection game in which the players take turns dropping colored discs from the top into a vertically suspended grid.
+This project is a browser-based implementation of the classic maze game using HTML, CSS, and JavaScript. maze game is a r connection game in which the players take turns dropping colored discs from the top into a vertically suspended grid.
 The objective of the game is to connect four of one's own discs vertically, horizontally, or diagonally before the opponent.

 ## Features